COVID-19 Leads to Increased Mental Health Challenges for Students and Staff

 In addition to academic anxiety, the pandemic also gave rise to social anxiety.
 For junior Sadie Storie, the pandemic caused her to become less extroverted.
 During lockdown, she spent a lot of time on social media, and the uncertainty surrounding the end of the pandemic negatively affected her mental health.
 When she returned to school in person, she had a hard time getting to know people and eventually lost a few friendships.
 It’s still hard for Storie to make connections with new people.

-I think some students when coming back to school full time are having a really hard time coping with anxiety, getting back into doing hard and scary things.”
+I think some students when coming back to school full time are having a really hard time coping with anxiety,

 — Amanda Anderson